AnGodel/TFM_Image_segmentation_ellipsometric_maps/Working with stacked images.md

   - ~~probably it will work just fine considering that:~~
     - ~~in traditional nulling maps the maps are identified by only a rolling number which starts with 001, being the first delta always the 001 and the first psi always the 002.
 That means that in our map stacsk, the deltas will have even idexes (0, 2, 4...) and psis will have odd idexes (1,3,5...)~~
     - ~~in RCE the files will be identified with either "Delta" or "Psi" but there will be only one rolling number for each pair.
 We need to see how this will affect the script but for now we will focus in the traditional nulling maps.~~
   - Done.
-Now the class has an atribute which is an array the wavelengths of the experiment.
+Now the class has an attribute which is an array the wavelengths of the experiment.
-    - Error handling included: an error message will raise in case the number of wavelengths from the .dat file does not match the number of maps in the folder or in case there is more than one .dat file in the folder
+    - ~~Error handling included: an error message will raise in case the number of wavelengths from the .dat file does not match the number of maps in the folder or in case there is more than one .dat file in the folder~~ Obsolete.
+Now error raises in case there is more than one .dat file in the folder.

 - [x] ~~extract the delta and psi vs. wavelength from the segmented stack.
 This will be one of the final goals of the project, since those data will be already "fittable" with Accurion's model software to extract more accurate thickness map (in a single map) than the current interpolation mode.~~
   - Done